charmoniumQ/charmonium.cache/docs/features.rst

 Other features of ``charmonium.cache``:

-- `One- or two-level`_ caching
+- :ref:`One- or two-level caching <Other Behaviors>`: One-level caches embed the return-value in the index.
+Two-level caches have a layer of indirection, the :ref:`object store <Cache Functionality>` in my case.
+This library supports the choice between either.

-- Time-to-live (TTL)
+- :ref:`Time-to-live (TTL) <Extra State>`: This library supports dropping values that are more stale than a certain time.

-- Lossy or non-lossy key compression
+- :ref:`Lossy or non-lossy key compression <Other Behaviors>`: This cache supports storing a hash of the keys or storing the contents of the keys.

-- Exported static typing (PEP 561 and PEP 612).
+- Exported static typing (`PEP 561`_ and `PEP 612`_).

 Limitations and Future Work
 ---------------------------